-BYU - H is ranked #1,458 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
+BYU - H is also ranked #3 out of 12 schools in Hawaii.

 With a student to faculty ratio of 16 to 1, Brigham Young University - Hawaii is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Brigham Young University - Hawaii is 100%.
 This is higher than the national average of 47%.

 The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
 At Brigham Young University - Hawaii this rate is 62%, which is a bit lower than the national average of 68%.

 The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
 At BYU - H this rate is 31%, which is about average when compared to the national rate of 33.3%.

 During the 2017-2018 academic year, there were 3,180 undergraduates at BYU - H with 2,764 being full-time and 416 being part-time.